Start seeing your outdoor space as an ecosystem rather than a garden

 There are all manner of predatory or parasitic wasps available to help out Melbourne based gardeners.
 Most of them lay the eggs under the skin of the target species.
 The eggs hatch inside the host species and the pupae slowly consume the host from the inside out.

-Predatory wasps target all manner of “bad bugs” including aphids, caterpillars, scale, whitefly and even other wasps.
+Predatory wasps target many different “bad bugs” including aphids, caterpillars, scale, whitefly and even other wasps.

 Population Dynamics